-Here are some practical steps you can take today to tighten up your data security.
+Here are some practical steps you and your staff can take to improve your data security.

 1. Back up your data

 You should back up your data regularly.
 If you’re using an external storage device, keep it somewhere other than your main workplace – encrypt it, and lock it away if possible.
 That way, if there’s a break-in, fire or flood, you’ll minimise the risk of losing all your data.

 Check your back-up.
 You don’t want to find out it’s not worked when you need it most.
 Make sure your back-up isn’t connected to your live data source, so that any malicious activity doesn’t reach it.

 Make sure you use strong passwords on smartphones, laptops, tablets, email accounts and any other devices or accounts where personal information is stored.
 They must be difficult to guess.
 The National Cyber Security Centre (NCSC) recommends using three random words.